 Your own car insurance or medical insurance may be responsible for providing coverage in the interim before you are able to settle with the other driver’s insurance company.
 Once you settle, you may be required to reimburse your insurance company for the medical bills or other expenses it paid on your behalf.
 Consult a personal injury law firm in Atlanta for help through the process.

 An accident is stressful enough, especially if you suffered serious injuries.
 It can be difficult to focus on your healing and recovery when you start to receive medical bills or you realize how much income you are going to be without as a result of not being able to work.

 After the accident, inform your insurance.
 Responsibilities on behalf of the company may include covering your medical bills and other expenses.
-If you run into issues with your insurance company, consult a personal injury law firm in Atlanta at the Law Offices of Shane Smith.
+If you run into issues with your insurance company, consult a personal injury law firm in Atlanta at Shane Smith Law.